 You should describe specific incidents and dates, and include as much detail as you can remember.
 Do not simply write general statements.
 Again, if you cannot remember an exact date, state that you are estimating it.

 Your written statement (declaration) should explain in detail why you left your home country and why you are afraid to return there.
-You are not required to include it with your asylum application, but it will help the Asylum Officer better understand why you are applying for asylum.
+You are not required to include it with your asylum application, but it will help the asylum officer better understand why you are applying for asylum.

 At the end of your declaration, write: "I declare under penalty of perjury under the laws of the United States that the foregoing is true and correct."
 Then sign the declaration and date it.

-Asylum Officers find background information about the human rights situation in your country, and about any specific events that you were involved in, very useful.
+Asylum officers find background information about the human rights situation in your country, and about any specific events that you were involved in, very useful.
 It helps establish that your story is consistent with what independent sources have said is occurring in your country.

 Do NOT submit originals of your immigration or identity documents.
 USCIS will probably never return them.
-Instead, bring all original documents to your asylum interview, where the Asylum Officer can examine them in person.
+Instead, bring all original documents to your asylum interview, where the asylum officer can examine them in person.

 If you can, you should also include the following materials with your asylum application:

 While your asylum application is pending, you will be permitted to remain in the United States.
 If you need to travel outside the U.S. while your application is pending, you must first obtain advance parole (which you can apply for using Form I-131).
-It is not recommended that you visit your home country, because USCIS will assume that you do not fear returning there and therefore do not need asylum in the United States.
+It is not recommended that you visit your home country, however, because USCIS will assume that you do not fear returning there and therefore do not need asylum in the United States.

 There is a risk that the central USCIS office will not advise the asylum office of your change of address.
 Therefore, while your asylum case is pending, you should ALSO send Form AR-11 to the USCIS office to which you had submitted your asylum application.